|Sonic Gear Main Page

 |Here's a page you probably didn't think you'd see!

 Sonic the Hedgehog party supplies.
 Odd?
 Maybe.
 Fun?
 Sure!
 If you're going to have a Sonic party, you need to decorate.
 And it's not just birthday parties either, Valentines are included.
 What other special occaisions could be found?

 When these items were available, they were really inexpensive, so that means many people got them.
 You should still be able to find much of these today on vintage areas such as Ebay.
 Where were they found?
 Stores like Party City, Toys R Us, Target, K-Mart and possibly Wal-Mart.

 These items are all vintage.
 You can't buy them in stores now.
-If anything new shows up, it will be marked in the description.
+Use Modern Party Supplies for currently buy-able things.
 Your best bet for buying is Ebay Auctions, which may have a link to the left of this paragraph. (clicking it should bring up relevant auctions, if there are any now)